Gadolor

 Entressa

-Entressa walked down a stony path’s slope, toward a different town.
+Entressa walked down a stony path’s slope, toward a trading town.
 Her two boots made crunching noises on the gravel with each step.
-She peered out from the hood of her cloak, sizing up the town’s stone wall, the gate, and the soldiers lounging on either side.
+She peered out from the shadowy hood of her cloak, sizing up the town’s stone wall, the gate, and the soldiers lounging on either side.
 Joining the traffic that passed through the gates, she entered the busy place.
 More soldiers populated the streets, identifiable by their chain mail, visible weapons, and rude demeanor.
 This place housed one of Sombron’s garrisons.

 “Maybe we can do without.
 You keep saying we don’t have far to go.”